Grammys 2022 – see full list of nominees

 Elsewhere, Billie Eilish’s ‘Happier Than Ever‘ is recognised in the Record, Song and Album of the Year categories.
 Doja Cat’s ‘Kiss Me More‘ (ft.
 SZA) gains nods in the Record and Song of the Year categories – and ‘Planet Her’ lands in Album of the Year.

+Olivia Rodrigo picked up nods for Album of the Year (‘Sour‘), Best New Artist, and Record of the Year and Song of the Year for ‘Drivers License‘.

-Justin Bieber is also nominated for his single, ‘Peaches’, with Daniel Cesar and Giveon.
+Justin Bieber is also nominated multiple times for his single, ‘Peaches’, with Daniel Cesar and Giveon, while ABBA received their first ever Grammy nomination in the Record of the Year category for ‘I Still Have Faith In You’.

-Among those in the Best New Artist category are: Finneas, Japanese Breakfast, Glass Animals, Arlo Parks and Olivia Rodrigo.
+Among those in the Best New Artist category are: Finneas, Japanese Breakfast, Glass Animals and Arlo Parks.

+And Jay-Z has set a new Grammys record by surpassing Quincy Jones for the most nominations in the history of the awards.
+He earned three nominations for the 2022 ceremony, pushing his total to 83.

 See the full list of Grammys 2022 nominations below: